 When you examine car rental prices, you see economy cars listed at the top because they are the cheapest.
 You will have trouble finding a rental car for less money than the economy segment.

-Still, the compact car is priced reasonably.
-It offers a good balance of economy with practicality, especially when traveling with other people or gear.
+Still, compact cars are priced reasonably.
+They offer a good balance of economy with practicality, especially when traveling with other people or gear.

 Choosing Between Compact vs. Economy Car for rental

-Which car should I rent?
-It’s totally your decision, but there are a few factors to consider when making this choice.
-Here’re a few things:
+Which car should you rent?
+It’s entirely up to you, but there are a few factors to consider when making this choice.
+Here are a few things to keep in mind:

 1. Number of People